solangegueiros/rsk-plant-box/README.md

 For more information check [RSKIP57](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP57.md).

-1. Update `.secret` file
+2. Update `.secret` file

 After create your wallet, update your mnemonic in the file `.secret`, located in the folder project, and save it.

-3. In order to get some R-BTCs:
+3. Get some R-BTCs:
 - For the RSK Testnet, get tR-BTC from [our faucet](https://faucet.testnet.rsk.co/).

 ### Setup the gas price